oracle/rwloadsim/workloads/OLTP.md

 a username and a password.
 There are two different database declarations used for DBA work, five different schemas that are used for the actual workload, and a number of pooled and non-pooled database declarations.
-Often, you can use the same connect string for all of these; exceptions are mentioned in sample.rwl.
+Often, you can use the same connect string for all of these; exceptions are mentioned in {key}.rwl.

 The two directories mentioned previously must be named in the file.